Spica99/Start-of-Markdown-Git/README.md

 >The courage to change the things I can,
 >And the wisdom to know the difference.

-Thanks for all your patient. :)
+Thanks for all your patience. :)

 > You are as great as the cause you serve, and as young as your dreams.
 > -- Shimon Peres